 Another aspect of your ABM strategy will be collaborating with your sales team so they can tailor their engagement with target accounts.

 A great way to do this is through automation tools.
-That's why it's important for your CRM and ABM software to work together.
+That's why your CRM and ABM software need to work together.

-For example, with HubSpot's ABM software and Sales Hub, you can automate your follow up emails and tasks based on prospect behavior.
+For example, with HubSpot's ABM software and Sales Hub, you can automate your follow up emails and tasks based on the prospect's behavior.

 However, remember that even though you're focusing on automation right now, your sales outreach and content should still be personalized.